-Prenatal testing detects abnormalities in a fetus’s genetic complement.
+Prenatal testing detects abnormalities in a fetus’s genetic makeup.
 These tests are carried out during pregnancy when there is increased risk that a baby will have a genetic disorder.
 Test results can assist couples make decisions about pregnancy.
 Down Syndrome is one of the most common genetic diseases screened by this method.

 Newborn screening is the most common type of genetic testing.
 Tests to identify genetic disorders in babies are done as preventative health measures, since results can often dictate successful treatment options.
 For example, if results show a disorder such as congenital hypothyroidism or phenylketonuria (PKU), care and treatment can begin immediately.

 Diagnostic testing is used to identify, or rule out, a specific genetic condition in patients that present defined clinical symptoms.
 Testing can be performed before birth or at any time thereafter.
-Test results can influence a person’s choices about future health care and life style decisions.
+Test results can influence a person’s choices about future healthcare and lifestyle decisions.

 A predictive test is undertaken for a patient who is well, but has a family history of a particular disorder.
-Tests can identify mutations that increase a person’s risk of developing disorders with a genetic basis such as Huntington’s disease and cancer susceptibility.
+Tests can identify mutations that increase a person’s risk of developing disorders with a genetic basis, such as Huntington’s disease and cancer susceptibility.
 Results of predictive testing can help patients make decisions about medical care.